vbhat1976/terraform-workshop/exercises/03/README.md

 You should notice a couple differences:

 * Terraform informs you that it is Refreshing the State.
-    * after the first apply, any subsequent plans and applies will, by default, check the infrastructure it created and updates the terraform state with any new information about the resource.
+    * after the first apply, any subsequent plans and applies will check the infrastructure it created and updates the terraform state with any new information about the resource.
 * Next, you'll notice that Terraform informed you that there are no changes to be made.
-This is because the infrastructure was just created and there were no changes.
+This is because the infrastructure was just created and there were no changes detected.

 ### Handling Changes

 Now, lets try making a change to the s3 bucket object and allow Terraform to correct it.
 Let's change the content of our object.

-Find main.tf and modify the s3 bucket stanza to reflect the following:
+Find `main.tf` and modify the s3 bucket stanza to reflect the following:

 ```hcl
 # declare a resource stanza so we can create something.